brendonphillips/covid_19_classroom_shutdowns/README.md

 8. Cohort - if we're dividing students into cohorts by week, this is either 1 or 2 (to see which week the agent will be in class),
 9. Time step infected - tells on which day the agent was infected.

 Also in the file are constructors, getters and an overload for the stream insertion operator.
-Setters are protected, to be used only by the Town class; many of the agents are grouped (e.g. all Susceptible agents, all agents in House #2, agents assigned to Cohort 1 in Classroom #2, etc).
-To make sure that agent characteristics aren't update without corresponding changes to the containers in the Town class, the only interface is with the Town class.
+Setters are protected, to be used only by the Town class; many of the agents are collected (e.g. all Susceptible agents, all agents in House #2, agents assigned to Cohort 1 in Classroom #2, etc).
+To make sure that agent characteristics aren't updated without corresponding changes to the containers in the Town class, the only interface is with Town.
 All necessary changes are made there.

+### UNIT_TEST_Person_humourless.cpp

+Comment the access specifier ``` protected: ``` in REAL_Person.hpp and compile with ``` g++ UNIT_TEST_Person_humourless.cpp -o test ```.

+Test of the Person class: changing disease status, household number, classroom number, constructors and printing.